NWmath/NWgr/docs/sphinx/userguide/theory.rst

 :math:`V` will not have the same cardinality).
 The set :math:`E` of edges consists of ordered pairs :math:`(u,v)`, with :math:`u` coming from :math:`U` and :math:`v` coming from :math:`V`.
-This kind of graph is known as a *bipartite* graph; to distinguish it from a bipartite graph, a graph with just a single vertex set may also be referred to as a *unipartite* graph.
+This kind of graph is known as a *bipartite* graph; a graph with just a single vertex set may also be referred to as a *unipartite* graph.

+An example of a bipartite graph is the relationship between actors and the films in which they appear.

 .. list-table::
    :widths: 225 125 450